davestewart/davestewart-content/content/archive/projects/open-source/3dsmax/index.md

 ## Overview

-A collection of MaxScripts written over an 8 year period for Autodesk's [3dsmax](https://www.autodesk.co.uk/products/3ds-max/overview) which I used both in my own work and sharing with the amazing 3dsmax community.
+A collection of MaxScripts written over an 8 year period for Autodesk's [3dsmax](https://www.autodesk.co.uk/products/3ds-max/overview) which I used both in my own work and sharing with the amazing 3dsmax community:

-All code can be viewed online at [github.com/davestewart/maxscript](https://github.com/davestewart/maxscript).
+- check the original posts and comments [here](https://davestewart-io.vercel.app/category/3dsmax) or browse below.
+- view the code at [github.com/davestewart/maxscript](https://github.com/davestewart/maxscript)

 ## Plugins